zer0cache/matic-docs/docs/develop/pos-using-metamask.md

 ### Transfer

-Once deposited, the token can be transfered to any other account on the Matic chain.
+Once deposited, the token can be transfered to any other account on the Polygon chain.

 During Transfer, only the `maticProvider` needs to be set as `window.web3`.